 While touring Biosphere 2, it became painfully obvious that the overall problem of the experiment was the lack of a well-developed and effective plan.
 There was a plan, but the only thing worse than having no plan is following a poor plan.
 This poor plan led to many other fractures and problems, which is why the experiment is considered a huge failure, especially considering the cost of nearly two hundred million dollars to build and an additional cost of about one million dollars a year for fossil fuel energy to keep all the systems running.

 Among the many fractures plaguing Biosphere 2, one was easily spotted the minute you stepped through the entrance: the trees were all creeping along the ground.
 They didn’t grow straight and tall like the trees you see in your neighborhood.
 Remembering my school days of being taught that it was the sun that made trees grow vertical, I witnessed plenty of sunlight within Biosphere 2 since all of the walls were made of glass.
 And still, these trees were spreading horizontally, not vertically.

-It was explained to me that amongst everything that was not planned properly, it was forgotten that wind and the elements of nature were a necessary part of trees growing healthy.
-Since the complex was enclosed, the trees were never exposed to wind or the climate.
-Therefore, the trees were weak, creeping and low to the ground.
-With the trees weak and not performing as expected, all the benefits you would normally get from healthy trees were nonexistent which aided in the failure of Biosphere 2.
-In order to grow healthy and strong, trees need to withstand wind.
+It was explained to me that amongst everything that was not planned properly, it was forgotten that wind and the elements of nature were a necessary part of trees growing properly.
+Since the complex was enclosed, the trees were never exposed to wind or other climate elements.
+Therefore, the trees were weak, creeping, and low to the ground.
+With the trees weak and not performing as expected, all the benefits you would normally get from healthy trees were nonexistent, which added to the struggles of the Biosphere 2 experiment.
+To grow healthy and strong, trees need to withstand wind.
 The stronger the wind, the stronger the tree.